 How to Perform New Mexico Inmate Lookup

 NM makes it very easy for someone to look up an inmate in the prison system.
 Using a New Mexico prison inmate search online you can enter either their name or prison ID.
 You will see a list of inmates and can click on each one to look at the details.
 The information you can review is mug shot, full name, offender ID, status, facility information, probation or parole officer, aliases, physical description including eye and hair color, weight and height, ethnicity, religion, education level and a list of offenses.
 You can also use a New Mexico inmate search online to find someone in a prison.

 Honoring their commitment to safety and well being for New Mexican residents, the state Department of Corrections creates and keeps very detailed records on every inmate in jail or prison.
 It begins with the initial arrest and intake paperwork.
 The files follow the inmate throughout their criminal justice system journey.
 Every step of the way, prison administrators fill out forms and create documents related to events that take place in the inmate’s life.
 Everything is entered and stored in a massive database and kept online so other law enforcement agencies can access it via using New Mexico inmate records search tool.

 What are New Mexico Jail Records?

-New Mexico jail records are source documents that are filled out on every inmate in the prison system.
+New Mexico jail inmate search records are source documents that are filled out on every inmate in the prison system.
 When someone is brought in by local law enforcement, a RAP sheet is filled out and then charges filed.
 All court documents, jail paperwork, and eventually prison forms are included in the mix.
 These jail records follow the inmate from initial entry all the way through parole.
 They are shared among all law enforcement agencies to ensure consistency and reliability of information for anyone who takes custody of the prisoner.

-How to Search for Inmates in New Mexico
+Jail and Inmate Search in New Mexico